espocrm/documentation/docs/user-guide/complex-expressions.md

 ### Custom functions

-*As of v7.0.8.*

 It is possible to add custom functions.
-An implementation class name for a custom function should be defined in [metadata](../development/metadata/app-orm.md) by the path app > orm > functionConverterClassNameMap_Mysql.
+An implementation class name for a custom function should be defined in [metadata](../development/metadata/app-orm.md) by the path app > orm > platforms > {platform} > functionConverterClassNameMap > {function}.
 The class should implement `Espo\ORM\QueryComposer\Part\FunctionConverter` interface.

 ## Attribute names